severb/flowy/docs/introduction.rst

    Polling and running activities

-This is the entire lifetime of an activity.
+This is the entire lifecycle of an activity.
 Lets go over it step by step:

 1. The worker starts by long polling the SWF web service.
 2. As soon as there is an activity waiting in the activity task list it will be